IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 	:local:

 Dataverse is (currently) a Java EE 7 based application, that uses a lot of additional libraries for special purposes.
-This includes features like support of SWORD-API, S3 storage and many others.
+This includes features like support for SWORD-API, S3 storage and many others.

 Besides the code that glues together the single pieces, any developer needs to describe used dependencies for the Maven-based build system.
-Familiar to any Maven user, this happens inside the "Project Object Model" (POM) living in ``pom.xml`` at the root of the project repository.
+As is familiar to any Maven user, this happens inside the "Project Object Model" (POM) living in ``pom.xml`` at the root of the project repository.
 Recursive and convergent dependency resolution makes dependency management with Maven very easy.
-But sometimes, in projects with a lot, complex dependencies like Dataverse, you have to help Maven make the right choices.
+But sometimes, in projects with many complex dependencies like Dataverse, you have to help Maven make the right choices.

 Terms
 -----

-As a developer, you should make yourself familiar with the following terms:
+As a developer, you should familiarize yourself with the following terms:

 - **Direct dependencies**: things *you use* yourself in your own code for Dataverse.
 - **Transitive dependencies**: things *others use* for things you use, pulled in recursively.
-  See also at `Maven docs <https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Transitive_Dependencies>`_.
+  See also: `Maven docs <https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Transitive_Dependencies>`_.

 .. graphviz::